A Quest for the Authentic Traditional Red Velvet Cake Recipe

 Remove from boiling water.
 Add Vanilla flavoring and beat for 1 minute, or until frosting is thick enough to spread on cake.

-About the Vintage Red Velvet Cake Recipe
+The Mysterious History of the Traditional Red Velvet Cake Recipe

 The actual history of red velvet cakes remains unknown, but this unusual cake has long been a favorite in the American South.